daniel-hampton/dotfiles/README.md

   - need to install `zsh` first.
 It's in `apt-packages.sh`
   - use the install script in the `ohmyzsh` folder.
   - [docs](https://github.com/ohmyzsh/ohmyzsh/wiki/Installing-ZSH)
+  - fonts seems to be linked by dotbot.
+  - script to cache fonts in `ohmyzsh` folder.

+- Neovim

+  - install from nvim folder

 - Visual Studio Code